Royal Oak, Westminster

 Paddington borough council bought Porchester Square gardens and opened them to the public in 1955.
 The construction of the elevated section of the Westway compounded the area’s north–south division in the mid-1960s.

 At the corner of Bishops Bridge and Porchester Roads, the rebuilt Royal Oak pub has been renamed the Porchester.
-Having acquired a very rough reputation under its former identity, the pub is now described by its management as ‘funky’.
+Having acquired a very rough reputation under its former identity, the pub is now described by its management as bright and colourful, with “a hint of old Victorian playfulness.”

 A Costain–Skanska joint venture constructed the Royal Oak portal in 2010–11 as the western tunnel entrance for Crossrail.
 The first two tunnel boring machines, Phyllis and Ada, began tunnelling from Royal Oak towards Farringdon in 2012.